cloudmesh/classes/_sources/lesson/doc/report.rst.txt

 can recreate the document.
 It is in your responsibility that this works.
 We will regenerate the document from source before we grade it.
 Thus it is not sufficient to just check in the final PDF.
+The report must be spell checked.

 .. warning:: There will be **NO EXCEPTION** to this.

-For smooth development of reports we we recommend you get familiar with LaTeX.
-Reports that do not follow the specified format and are not accompanied by references managed with jabref and are not spell checked will be returned without review.
-As we have observed that **ALL** students that used MSWord in previous classes delivered inferior reports we highly recommend to use LaTeX.
+We will not
+             review your report if its submission is incomplete.

 Report Checklist
 ----------------

-This incomplete list may serve as a way to check if you follow the rules
+This partiald list may serve as a way to check if you follow the rules

 #.
 Have you written the report in the specified format?
 #.
 Have you included an acknowledgement section?